 Once you've gone through this procedure once, you can repeat it to create apps for all your commonly used sites that might be better served with their own icon in the dock and in your application switching.
 The separate profiles also means that you could have, for example, multiple versions of Gmail that automatically stayed logged in to different accounts.
 If you run across any problems with the scripts, feel free to let me know in the comments and I'll try to help out.

 In the comments of this post (back when we had a comment section), Mait Vilbiks posted a version of this same idea using AppleScript, which you can download from here:

 I have a couple of friends (recent PC defectors), who I knew would start bugging me with questions, so I set out to make this a little friendlier using AppleScript, and ended up with a pretty much usable application. http://mait.vilbiks.com/files/createGcApp.dmg [This link seems to be dead, so just use the link above]

 I'm posting this file here absolutely "AS IS", source included, I'm not taking any responsibility if it breaks anyone's system or something else happens.
 It works as intended for me and a couple others so I thought I'd share it, should be quite safe.

 The functionality is identical (but with support for spaces in filenames) and the interface is a lot less daunting if you're not used to the terminal.
-I've also talked a little bit more about it in this post.
 Thanks to Mait for the sharing this easier version!